mattzeunert/mattzeunert.github.io/_posts/2017-04-07-how-does-chrome-code-coverage-work.md

 There's a new feature in Chrome Canary: JavaScript code coverage.
 It tells you how much of your code is actually executed, vs how much is loaded unnecessarily.

-I wondered how it's implemented... these are my findings from bumbling through the source code with [Chrome Code Search](https://cs.chromium.org/).
+I wondered how it's implemented... these are my findings from bumbling through the source code with [Chrome code search](https://cs.chromium.org/).
 It's C++, but don't worry, I don't know C++ either. :)

 ![](/img/blog/javascript-code-coverage/code.png)
 ![](/img/blog/javascript-code-coverage/files.png)